Edge-Center/terraform-provider-edgecenter/docs/resources/protection_resource_alias_certificate.md

 ### Optional

 - `ssl_crt` (String) Public part of the SSL certificate.
 Add all the certificate chains.
-Each certificate chain should be separated by `
+Each certificate chain should be separated by `\n`
-`
 - `ssl_key` (String, Sensitive) Private key of the SSL certificate.

 ### Read-Only